 Our Shareholders

-Melbourne is home to two outstanding universities, Monash University and the University of Melbourne.
+Victoria is home to two outstanding universities, Monash University and the University of Melbourne.
 Together they are ranked globally among the top Universities for Life Sciences & Medicine.
-Joining these two powerhouses to support the collaborative joint venture BioCurate, is the Victorian State Government.
+Joining these two powerhouses to support the collaborative joint venture, BioCurate, is the Victorian State Government that has provided consistent and long-term support for the biomedical sector.

 The combined research strengths of Monash University and the University of Melbourne are world class, placing them in the top 5 globally in pharmacology, metabolism, and immunology, and in the top 10 in paediatrics, neurosciences and cardiology – thereby covering some of the most debilitating, costly diseases in the modern world.